thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

   Item(ItemId),
 }
 ```
-A natural question arises from here, if items aren't bound by `fun` node how do we know what items are available, and (more importantly) how do we know their types?
+A natural question arises from here.
+If items aren't bound by `fun` nodes, how do we know what items are available, and (more importantly) how do we know their types?

+## Sourcing our items

-Now these are important questions, and where we writing a parser and a name resolver we'd have to answer them.
+Now these are important questions, and were we writing a parser and a name resolver we'd be on the hook to answer them.
-Lucky for us though we're writing a type checker, so we can totally phone it in.
+Lucky for us though we're writing a type checker, so we can play hooky.
 By the time we're at the type checker, name resolution would've determined the in scope items for us.
-On top of that, we'd know their types because all our items are annotated with their type.
+On top of that, we know their types because all our items are annotated.
-We can capture this knowledge in an `ItemSource` struct:
+We'll capture this faux knowledge in an `ItemSource` struct:

 ```rs
 #[derive(Default)]